RickYang2016/Self-Adaptive-Swarm-System_SASS_MRS2019/README.md

 #### Manually Configure CORE
 ```
-If setCORE.sh is not working, follow these steps to manually configure CORE.
+If set CORE.sh is not working, follow these steps to manually configure CORE.

 Let the MDR node runs Micromouse automatically by adding a customized service.